Volcane/ai-reg-tracker/README.md

 # ARIS — Automated Regulatory Intelligence System

 **Monitor.
 Baseline.
 Compare.
 Interpret.
 Consolidate.
 Trend.
 Horizon.
+Enforce.
 Learn.
 Act.**

-ARIS is a fully local, agentic system that monitors **AI regulation and data privacy law** across 18 US states, 10 international jurisdictions, and US Federal agencies.
-It ships with 31 curated baseline regulations, fetches live documents from official government APIs, uses Claude to interpret and analyse them, detects changes, tracks regulatory velocity, scans the regulatory horizon for planned regulations, consolidates obligations, compares jurisdictions side-by-side, and performs company-specific compliance gap analysis — all through a browser dashboard or the command line.
+ARIS is a fully local, agentic system that monitors **AI regulation and data privacy law** across all 50 US states, 10 international jurisdictions, and US Federal agencies.
+It ships with 32 curated baseline regulations, fetches live documents from official government APIs and enforcement feeds, uses Claude to interpret and analyse them, detects changes, tracks regulatory velocity, scans the regulatory horizon for planned regulations, consolidates obligations, compares jurisdictions side-by-side, and performs company-specific compliance gap analysis — all through a browser dashboard or the command line.

 Everything runs on your machine.
 No SaaS subscription, no data leaving your environment, no per-query costs beyond your own API key.